spiralofhope/WoW-sounds/README.markdown

 Modifications (mostly muting) various World of Warcraft sounds.

 # Intro

-I was sick and tired of a whole range of sounds.
-I did a lot of searching and I found "Silencer" for Hunter guns.
-From there, I was able to hunt down a number of annoying sounds and package them all together.

 With many thanks to [AudioX II](https://wow.curseforge.com/projects/20522), without which this would have been bloody annoying to do.

-To use, simply unzip this to your `World of Warcraft\Data\Sound\_retail_` directory.
-By default, this directory is completely empty.
-On startup, when appropriately-named `.ogg` files are seen by the game, it will use the new sound instead.

 If you want muted sounds, check out: